-The HRG aims to encourage high quality, rigorous research including applied research to solve practical problems in heritage conservation, policy making, or museum management.
+The HRG aims to encourage high quality, rigorous research including applied research to solve practical problems in heritage conservation, policy making, or museum management in Singapore.
+Proposals must align with at least one Core Research Areas to be eligible for application.